Leak suspect yearned to join military but then regretted it

 “If I had to give a gauge on it, it would be more or less just some nerds wanting to glance over some stuff and compare and contrast and kind of have a little joke about it,” he said, adding that, ”At the end of the day, I mean we’re just trying to have a fun time.”

 Merchant reported from Washington.
-Associated Press writers Jennifer McDermott in Dighton, Massachusetts, and Alan Suderman, Michael Bieseker and Richard Lardner in Washington contributed to this report.
+Associated Press writers Jennifer McDermott in Dighton, Massachusetts, Ali Swenson in Seattle and Alan Suderman, Michael Bieseker and Richard Lardner in Washington contributed to this report.